ahamlinman/randomizer/CloudFormation/README.md

 ## Upgrades and Maintenance

-To upgrade the randomizer deployment in your AWS account, run the above command inside a newer version of the randomizer repository without the Slack token parameter override.
+To upgrade the randomizer deployment in your AWS account, run the above command in a newer version of the randomizer repository without the `SlackTokenSSMName` parameter override.
 For example:

 ```